 Emeritus Professor from King’s College, London

 Dame Sarah has served on various editorial boards and has published widely, mainly to reflect her most important research interests in the field of health visiting, particularly child and family public health.
 She co-authored (with Marion Frost) a revision of the ‘The Principles of Health Visiting: Opening the door to public health’ in 2006.
 Her final programme of research, completed in 2013 with Professor Jill Maben at King’s College London, identified the key concepts embedded in health visitors’ ‘orientation to practice.’
-This provides a framework for the third edition of her edited book (with Dr Karen Whittaker), ‘Community Public Health in Policy and Practice: a Sourcebook,’ which is due to be published in 2020.
+This provided a framework for the third edition of her edited book (with Dr Karen Whittaker), ‘Community Public Health in Policy and Practice: a Sourcebook,’ published in 2020.